 In our new guest post series, we’ll be bringing you advice and tips from industry experts on the other, sometimes non-marketing-related issues affecting local business owners.
-Today’s post comes from Meredith Wood, the Head of Content and Editor-in-Chief at Fundera.
+Today’s post comes from Meredith Wood, the VP of Marketing and Editor-in-Chief at Fundera.

 Okay, your loan request was denied; you’re probably feeling a bit stressed and overwhelmed and you may even feel like throwing in the towel.
 But if you do that, you wouldn’t be the resilient entrepreneur that got you to where you are today; the one who doesn’t take “no” for an answer.